 The outcome of the trial

-After the transfer of the documents to Benevento, the 78-year-old was put on trial.
-The acquittal confirmed that the purchase on a stall did not constitute a crime.
-The man, assisted by the lawyer Alessandro Della Ratta, was released from all charges.
+After the documents were transferred to Benevento, the 78-year-old was brought to trial.
+The acquittal confirmed that the street stall purchase did not constitute a crime.
+The man, represented by lawyer Alessandro Della Ratta, was cleared of all charges.